+We ask all vendors to review the pet policies to be aware in the event that a customer brings a pet to the market.
 If customers do choose to bring a pet, we ask them to abide by these six rules to make a pet's visit to the Market a good experience for everyone:

-- Dogs must be kept on a short leash. - Dogs must be under control and by the owner's side at all times. - Dogs must be kept away from produce, plants, and other food products. - Dogs must be friendly with other dogs and children to earn the right to be at the CFM. - Be considerate-not everyone loves dogs and some customers are allergic to animals. - Don't forget to clean up after your dog!
+- Pets must be kept on a short leash. - Pets must be under control and by the owner's side at all times. - Pets must be kept away from produce, plants and other food products. - Pets must be friendly with others and children to earn the right to be at the CFM. - Be considerate-not everyone loves animals and some customers are allergic. - Don't forget to clean up after your pet!

-CFM Management reserves the right to request that owners remove pets from the Market.
+CFM Management reserves the right to request that owners remove pets from the CFM.